-Can You Get Tennis Elbow From Lifting Weights?
+Do You Have Elbow Pain When Lifting Weights?

-Elbow pain shouldn’t be a regular occurrence while lifting weights.
+Elbow pain while lifting weights shouldn’t be a regular occurrence.
 It’s important to not only identify the source of your pain, but also to treat it as soon as possible.
 If you experience pain or tennis elbow from lifting weights, you need an experienced orthopedic specialist in Dallas to help.
 Medical professionals who often treat sports injuries and overuse injuries are best suited to meet your needs.

 At SPORT Orthopedics + Physical Therapy, we prioritize comfort and fast recoveries for our patients.
 If you live an active lifestyle, you probably don’t want to be restricted and recovering for longer than necessary.
 That’s why it’s important to contact SPORT as soon as possible.
 Our Dallas physical therapists and orthopedic doctors have the knowledge and experience to treat a wide range of conditions.
 To schedule an appointment with an elbow specialist, please call 469-200-2832 or fill out our online intake form today.